See also a broader (but non-exhaustive) list of common assessment definitions.

 If you fail to accumulate the required number of credit points to satisfy the progression rules, you will not be allowed to proceed to the next Level of Study.
 In the case of final year undergraduate students, or students pursuing a Postgraduate Diploma or Postgraduate Certificate, this means that you will not qualify for your degree or award.
 The end-of-session Progression Board or Award Board will deal with the cases of students who fail to accumulate sufficient credit.
 The University recognises that a minority of students will fail some modules and consequently guidelines have been adopted to enable such students to redeem failures.

 NB: If you are pursuing a degree programme which is accredited by a professional body you might find that more stringent assessment rules apply.
-You are advised to refer to your College Handbook(s) for a comprehensive set of rules.
+You are advised to refer to your Faculty/School Handbook(s) for a comprehensive set of rules.

 You must also be aware of the time limits for the completion of the various programmes.
 Details are given in specific programme regulations.